Learn more about our Advertising Disclosure

 Things to do in Charlotte

-• Arts and culture: You'll find museums and cultural hubs throughout Charlotte, such as the Bechtler Museum of Modern Art, Billy Graham Library, Carolinas Aviation Museum, Charlotte-Mecklenburg Fire Education Center and Museum, and Charlotte Nature Museum in Freedom Park.
+• Arts and culture: Charlotte features a variety of museums and cultural arts centers, including the Bechtler Museum of Modern Art, Billy Graham Library, Carolinas Aviation Museum, and Charlotte-Mecklenburg Fire Education Center and Museum.

 FAQ